davebenson/doom4-walkthrough/README.md

 ## Mission 9: Intro
 Grab Gas, the CODEX ENTRY "Environments / Lazarus Labs", and recharge your health (you can't get back here).
 In the next room you can get the rarely used Siphon Grenade.
 Then jump down the chute.

+There's a number of The Possesseds, Possessed Soldier and Hell Razers (glory kill them different ways to work on the Combat Challenge), and a Pinkie.

 Following the waypoint, you'll remove a corpse-chunk that's blocking the elevator, and 3 Imps will jump out.
 Kill them, then use the Munitions Crate.
 The non-Secret flow is to jump into the shaft and open a grate.
 Instead, look behind the crates behind the Munitions Crate.
 There's a duct (SECRET 9.1):  follow it to a Mega Health that'll drop you into the next fight.

 ## Mission 9: Fight: First Warehouse